Iterating Fun - Simon Newstead

 5. Make something viral or at least monetizing well enough to buy traffic (eg mint)

-Goodbye Greplin, and wishing Cue the best…
+Goodbye Greplin, and wishing the best…

-Jul 8, 20121 note
+Jul 8, 20124 notes

 #startup #strategy